ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/construct-constructor-property.md

   in an ESLint configuration enables this rule.
 </div>

-This rule enforces that constructors of classes extending `Construct` have the signature `scope, id` or `scope, id, props`.
+This rule enforces that constructors of classes extending `Construct` have the property names `scope, id` or `scope, id, props`.

-Following the AWS CDK best practices, all Construct constructors should have a consistent signature pattern to maintain uniformity across the codebase.
+Following the AWS CDK best practices, all Construct constructors should have a consistent property naming pattern to maintain uniformity across the codebase.
+Additional parameters after the first three are allowed as long as the first three follow the pattern.

 ## Options